logo

 17 December 2025: Version 5.4-1

-• Long-term memory (managed by Admin Companion)
+• Long-term context information (managed by Admin Companion)

 View the current memory with ai -sm.
 Clear it at any time with ai -rm.